 - Geographic eligibility can be checked at the USDA website

-VA Loans (US Department of Veterans Affairs) Available to eligible veterans, active-duty service members, and some surviving spouses.
+VA Loans (US Department of Veterans Affairs): Available to eligible veterans, active-duty service members, and some surviving spouses.
 Key features:

 - Zero down payment required